puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## February 25, 2020

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 80.0.361.62)**, which incorporates the latest Security Updates of the Chromium project.
+This update contains [CVE-2020-6418](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-6418), that has been reported by the Chromium team as having an exploit in the wild.

 ## February 20, 2020